UltipaDocs

 Showing Constraints

-To show node constraints in the current graph:
+Show all constraints in the current graph:

 GQL

-To show edge constraints in the current graph:
+Show node constraints in the current graph:

 GQL

-SHOW EDGE CONSTRAINT
+SHOW EDGE CONSTRAINTS

-Each constraint provides the following essential metadata:
+Each constraint provides the following metadata:

 Field